Vantage celebrates its 40th anniversary this year!

 Prepare to embark on a luxury cruise fit for a pharaoh, featuring Vantage’s own all-suite, 5-star Nile cruise ship, the h/s Nebu.
 This is the most extravagant way to explore Egypt!

 Over 15 days, you’ll unlock Egypt’s great mysteries.
-In Cairo, marvel at the soaring Pyramids and the treasures of the new Grand Egyptian Museum, and wander the exhilarating maze of stalls at the Khan el-Khalili market.
+Marvel at Giza’s soaring pyramids, browse the treasures in the Egyptian Museum, and wander through the forest of columns at Karnak Temple.
 Spend seven nights cruising the lush Nile Valley, where sprawling temples venerate ancient gods and elaborate tombs reveal the secrets of pharaohs.
 You’ll even visit the colossal twin temples at Abu Simbel, which Ramses II had built for himself, and delve into another side of Egypt in Mediterranean-flavored Alexandria.

 When you’re not being pampered by your luxurious accommodations, you’ll be welcomed by locals.
-See how carpets are woven at a local cooperative, meet shopkeepers as you browse bazaars, and even delight in a belly-dancing performance.
-In all, you’ll experience this nation’s heritage with 29 included features and Cultural Connections, and visit four UNESCO World Heritage Sites.
-You won’t find a more comprehensive — or indulgent — Egypt cruise anywhere!
+See how carpets are woven at a local cooperative, meet shopkeepers as you browse bazaars, and even delight in an onboard belly dancing performance.
+In all, you’ll experience this nation’s heritage with 24 included features and Cultural Connections.
+Plus, with visits to four UNESCO World Heritage Sites, you won’t find a more comprehensive and engaging Egypt itinerary.

 Fly overnight to Cairo, Egypt